-From the space to think to seating to work comfortably (particularly if you have a bad back), office furniture business Penketh Group explains how a well-designed home office can make you more productive.
+From creating a space to think to making sure your work seating is comfortable and supportive, (particularly if you have a bad back), here’s how a well-designed home office can make you more productive.

 Space is essential for working effectively in a home office – space to move, work and think.
 So having a well-designed office in your home, which provides you with ample space for the basics – a large desk, seating, equipment, and storage to keep the room free from clutter – can help make you more productive.

 If you work in a closed-in space, that environment is likely to make you feel cramped, distracted and considerably anxious.
 So you’re likely to find it harder to focus and concentrate.
 Whereas, a space that’s more open should do the opposite, allowing you to work more effectively.

 A spacious home office will also allow you to position equipment, like your printer and filing cabinet, without them taking up too much room.
 This can also make the room feel less overwhelming and more comfortable upon entering so that you’re more inclined to want to work right away.
 With more space and less clutter, work shouldn’t feel so on top of you and tasks should feel more doable.

 A decent-sized, well-designed desk can be a big part of helping to improve your work productivity.
 Desks of a good length and width can allow you to have what you need to work around you, but at arm’s length.
 This allows you to use things when you need them, without them feeling in the way, so you can stay focused.